Primary Navigation Mobile

 4.5

 The Renault Clio has been a multiple Parkers award-winner over the years and a perennial European best-seller.
 This is the fifth-generation model and it’s the best yet – a thoroughly mature small car with a big boot, quality interior and good driving manners.
-Now facelifted, there’s even more reason to recommend it.
+With a snazzy update last year there’s even more reason to recommend it.

-There’s a hybrid model available, which is unusual for a supermini, but the basic 1.0-litre turbocharged petrol what you'll get at this price point.
+There’s a hybrid model available which aids economy, but the basic 1.0-litre turbocharged petrol is the most affordable.
 That's no bad thing, though.
 The entry-level petrol version is a belter, offering value and economy in fun-sized dollops.

 To find out more, read our full Renault Clio review